tholonia/the-book/final/THOLONIA_THE_BOOK.md

 Magnets have also been used.
 Although it may make intuitive sense that one could use magnets, no one seems to do a decent job of explaining how they work.
 However, tholonically, using magnetic marbles would make sense as the recombination of water that results in flowing over the marbles would be subject to one field upon division and the opposite field upon reunion.
 In addition, magnetic marbles represent even more structure than crystal or metal marbles.

-Some of Australia's largest produce farms have been using magnetic water with phenomenal results, needing 25% less water to produce a superior product than with traditional water, according to Seven West Media, Western Australia’s leading news service.<sup>[136](#ref_136)</sup>
+Some of Australia's largest produce farms have been using magnetic water with phenomenal results, needing 25% less water to produce a superior product than with traditional water, according to Seven West file:///home/jw/Documents/Projects/mindfields/tholonia-md/media, Western Australia’s leading news service.<sup>[136](#ref_136)</sup>

 Simple instructions can be found on the web<sup>[137](#ref_137)</sup> for making a Hero’s Fountain (named after the first-century Greek mathematician Heron who discovered this process of an energy-free recycling water fountain) that constantly cycles water through a loop.
 Fill one of the bottles with marbles, or whatever you like, and when the cycle is complete, you have a bottle filled with restructured water.